elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 - **Note:** Add events into calendar.
 - ### Activities
 	- **Notes**
+		- See if [Prince Charles Cinema](https://princecharlescinema.com/whats-on/) Christmas listings have been released.
 		- It looks like last year I already separated Autumn and Christmas a bit.
 See [Autumn-Winter 2023-24](roam://#/app/clowes/page/huO8dWa5B) in Roam.
 		- **Add to Autumn list**
-			- All films in ‘Films’ section br
+			- All films in ‘Films’ section below
 			- Social Network
 			- Knives Out
 			- Twilight